MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Create-a-Report-Dataset.md

 11. If you want to include a variable in the report dataset, then do the following:

-    1. In Report Dataset Designer, on a blank line, in the **Data Type** column, select **Column** from the drop\-down list.
+    1. In Report Dataset Designer, on a blank line, in the **Data Type** column, select **Column** from the drop-down list.

     2. In the **Data Source** column, enter the variable.
 You can use the up arrow to open the **C/AL Symbol Menu** dialog box and view the variables for the report.

-    3. In Report Dataset Designer, in the **Name** column, enter a CLS\-compliant name for the variable.
+    3. In Report Dataset Designer, in the **Name** column, enter a CLS-compliant name for the variable.
 This name is used in the dataset in Visual Studio.

 12. If you want to include a calculation or other source expression in the report dataset, then do the following:

-    1. In Report Dataset Designer, on a blank line, in the **Data Type** column, select **Column** from the drop\-down list.
+    1. In Report Dataset Designer, on a blank line, in the **Data Type** column, select **Column** from the drop-down list.

     2. In the **Data Source** column, enter the source expression, such as **8\*125**.

-    3. In the **Name** column, enter a CLS\-compliant name for the variable.
+    3. In the **Name** column, enter a CLS-compliant name for the variable.
 This name is used in the dataset in Visual Studio.

 13. On the **File** menu, choose **Save**.